cmsc330spring24/cmsc330spring24/projects/project0.md

 Next, you will need to clone this repository to your local filesystem.

+**IMPORTANT INFO FOR WINDOWS USERS** Clone ALL projects into your WSL filesystem, NOT the windows filesystem.
+Your path should NOT start with `/mnt` you can get to the WSL filesystem using `cd ~`

 2. Open Terminal
 3. Create a directory for your 330 projects, I recommend `mkdir ~/cmsc330spring24`
 4. Clone project 0 into that directory